ReticentFacade/secretKeyper/README.md

 ![Project Logo](./logo.png)

-## 📔 Description:
+## Description:

 SecretKeyper is an open source secure password store designed to keep your sensitive information safe while providing the convenience of easy access.
 With integrated 2FA, your stored data is doubly protected against unauthorized access.

 Upcoming features shall assist developers in keeping `.env` secure.
+[I'm thinking something like this?](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*pJQUexTaSZN2HJMl.png)
 [Click here to read why you should consider centralizing your `.env` management](https://medium.com/@tony.infisical/the-death-of-the-env-file-6d65bfc6ac5e)

-## 🧪 Application:
+## Application:

 - API & Web server
 - CLI: For those who prefer commands over conversations 😼
 <!-- - CLI: If terminal is your idea of a cozy place  -->

 ## Tech used